domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Hear me, Lord.
 Help me, Lord, I'm feeling low. --Oliver Mtukudzi, Zimbabwean Musician, in his song "Hear Me, Lord"

 We have a soul even though it's electronic & mathematic.
 (Paraphrased: The [human] soul is electronic & mathematic.) --Kraftwerk, Band

+I am human.
+Therefore, nothing human is foreign to me. --Publius Terentius Afer aka Terence, Roman African playwright during the Roman Republic

+I am a human being.
+Nothing human can be alien to me. --Maya Angelou, American Poet, in her Cornell University Class of 2008 Commencement Speech

+First, do no harm.
+(Primum non nocere.)
+(Primum nil nocere.) --Physician's (Doctor's) Mantra (As to diseases, make a habit of two things — to help, or at least, to do no harm. --Hippocrates, Greek Physician, in Epidemics, Book I, Ch.
+2) (Variant translation: The physician must be able to tell the antecedents, know the present, and foretell the future — must mediate these things, and have two special objects in view with regard to disease, namely, to do good or to do no harm.)
+(Paraphrased variant: Wherever a doctor cannot do good, he must be kept from doing harm. --Viking Book of Aphorisms: A Personal Selection (1988) by W. H. Auden and Louis Kronenberger, p.
+213.)